aliwhosane/cbh-take-home-project/Refactoring.md

 Following changes were made to make the code more readable & less error prone

+Changed the name of the function to be explain better what it is doing and making it a verb.

 Since the file has only one function I made it a default export which would lead to cleaner import statements.

 I added comments to explain steps of the code and improve its readability.